 Insurance claims: How hospital billing methods differ in Hong Kong

 Worrying about money and payments only makes things harder when you’re seeking necessary medical treatment.
-Hong Kong, according to our recent study on health insurance costs, is the second most expensive location in the world.
+Hong Kong is the third most expensive location in the world, according to our recent study on health insurance costs.
 When it comes to squaring up payment for care received, there are a number of hospital billing methods that you can follow.
-The first, and most obvious, is to pay for your care out-of-pocket.
+The first, and most obvious, is to pay for your care out of pocket.
 However, if you know that you’re more likely to make an insurance claim, here are a few things that might make the process easier.

 Public out-of-pocket hospital billing

 If you’re uninsured or you’ve chosen to seek treatment from a public facility without making a claim, then there are a couple of points you’ll need to understand about hospital billing in this sector.
 First, there are three types of medical services categories, as outlined by the Hospital Authority: